scribe-public/sample-policies/docs/v2/initiatives/rules/dockerhub/token-expiration.md

 ```

 ## Mitigation
-Ensure that all Dockerhub tokens are set to Active status in Dockerhub preventing unauthorized access to Dockerhub resources.
+Ensure all Dockerhub tokens are set to Active status to prevent unauthorized access.

 ## Description